lrobvilla/lorenz_equations/README.md

 The differences between this code and the one that served as inspiration are basicaly two:
 1. I'm plotting several solutions with different initial conditions to explicitly show the sensitivity to initial conditions of this chaotic system.
 2. I'm plotting every "trajectory" only once and then updating the code in every step instead of plotting in every step.
-The tests made show that this way represents a consirable gain in the speed of the animation.
+The tests made show that this way represents a considerable gain in the speed of the animation.

 An explanation of the basic theory concerning this system of diffential equations can be found in the pdf file.